Table of Contents

 - Do not save payment details on sites you rarely use

-- Use a dedicated email for shopping to keep spam separate
+- Use a dedicated email for shopping to keep spam separate and to quickly identify if a store sold your email to marketers

 - Review order confirmation emails carefully for unauthorized purchases